 In this process, the ammonia is directly oxidised to nitrogen gas without the presence of oxygen.
 They produce a distinct red glow in the presence of a high load of nitrogen-based compounds.

 This is the first time that Anammox bugs have been farmed in Australia and it took Urban Utilities over 5 years to grow the superbug needed for sewage treatment.
-This is because bacteria require time and right environmental conditions to grow.
+This is because bacteria require time and the right environmental conditions to grow.
 It can take more than 2 weeks for a cell to grow to two cells.
 Now there’s enough to fill 10 backyard swimming pools!
 The Anammox bug's voracious appetite is the key to treating wastewater in a sustainable and efficient way.

-The bug is farmed at Urban Utilities innovation centre at Luggage Point in Pinkenba, Brisbane.
+The bug is farmed at the Urban Utilities innovation centre at Luggage Point in Pinkenba, Brisbane.
 Which is the largest sewage treatment plant in Queensland, treating sewage from 800,000 Queenslanders each day.
 Thanks to the Anammox bacteria, there is now 10% extra capacity at the treatment plant.

 “These remarkable bugs might be tiny, but their healthy appetites are key to unlocking a cleaner, greener and more efficient way to treat sewage,” said Urban Utilities spokesperson Michelle Cull.